 These were questions I asked myself after quoting someone else… as I later questioned the reliability of the source.

-Preferred, Historical Figures: Whether by a few years or centuries, those that have been extensively researched and documented by historians, are perhaps more reliable to quote.
+Preferred, Quoting Historical Figures: Whether by a few years or centuries, those that have been extensively researched and documented by historians, are perhaps more reliable to quote.
 If there are open issues about the nature of specific quotes, they are openly question and debated by the research community, if indeed a certain person did say what is claimed and in what context.

-Revised September 9th, 2020
+- 1st Published, September 9th, 2020